-HUD requires the CCHA to enforce minimum HQS but also requires that certain judgments about acceptability be left to the family.
-For example, the CCHA must ensure that the unit contains the required sanitary facilities, but the family decides whether the cosmetic condition of the facilities is acceptable.
+HUD requires the CCHA to enforce minimum HQS but also recognizes that certain judgments about the acceptability of the unit are left to the family.
+For example, the CCHA must ensure that the unit contains the required sanitary facilities, but the family decides whether the cosmetic appearance of the facilities is acceptable.
 Exhibit 8-2 summarizes those items that are considered tenant preferences.